 Uncontested divorces do not require the parties to appear before a judge.
-Once an attorney has drafted all of the required documents, the parties can sign the documents before a Court Clerk.
+Once our attorneys have drafted all of the required documents, the parties can sign the documents before a Notary public, either in our office or at another location of your choosing.
+All statutorily required testimony can be taken by affidavit, which we will prepare for you.
 Once all of the documents are signed and filed with the court, the final decree can be submitted to the judge for his or her signature.
-Once the judge signs the decree, the parties are officially divorced.

 If a motion must be filed in order to finalize your divorce, we will make all appearances for you.